-Masala Fruits as Street Food in Pune
+Masala Fruits – Favorite Street Food in Pune

 On the streets of the Wadas of Pune, you would see fresh fruits laced with red-hot masala.
-This includes raw Mango or Kairi, slices of gooseberry or Amla and Red Tamarind or Meethi Imli.
+This includes raw Mango or Kairi, slices of gooseberry or Amla, and Red Tamarind or Meethi Imli.
 All these tangy fruits are a treat to nibble on – to keep teasing your tongue with the generous mix of fruit juice and masala on top of it.

 If you are not just health conscious but a fitness freak, there are sprouted lentils – just pick them up for your next salad or for your munching on your way back home.

-Steamed gram flour rolled in the eatable leaves is a delicacy that you find easily on the streets of Pune.
-I saw people buying it and eating it raw while others said they will take home and cook it further with masala.
+Steamed gram flour rolled in eatable leaves is a delicacy that you find easily on the streets of Pune.
+I saw people buying it and eating it raw while others said they will take home and cook it further with the masala.